dmircea/PythonMath/README.md

   - Finding the 1st and 3rd quartile.
 (Finished as of September 7th 2019)
   - Sorting the list (Partially Added)(will cover several functionalities)
   - Adding numbers to the list.

-- Planned updates:
   - Deleting numbers from the list.
+(Finished as of January 4th 2020)
   - Adding several numbers at once to the list.
-  - Finishing the 1st and 3rd quartile section.
-  - Adding insert sort functionality.
+(Finished as of January 4th 2020)

+- Planned updates:
   - Adding merge sort functionality.
-  - Adding simple sort functionality.
+  - Adding shuffle functionality.
-  - Adding timers to functions.(And statistical data.)
+  - Adding timers to sorting functions.

 - Future updates (less immediate):
+  - Adding a command line type of interaction rather then the current menu-driven interaction
-  - Adding functionality for controlling multiple lists.
+  - Adding functionality for controlling multiple lists (as data sets).
+    - Combining data sets and their statistics.
+    - Splitting a data set into separate lists.
+    - Compare statistics between data sets.
-  - Adding functionality between lists.
+  - Adding functionality between data sets.
 (Greatest average value, combine average value, compare ranges, etc...)
+  - Store data sets on disk.
+  - Retrieve data set from disk.